FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 - In GWAS, we typically start with ~500K genotyped SNPs.
 - To impute additional SNPs, we require a **reference dataset** containing observed genotypes at those untyped sites.
-- Examples of reference resources: HapMap, 1000 Genomes, UK Biobank, TopMed.
+- Examples of reference resources: HapMap, 1000 Genomes, UK Biobank, TOPMed.
 - **Haplotypes:** each individual genotype can be decomposed into two haplotypes, inherited from each parent.